avall/AWS-SAA-C03/assets/md/004-VPC-introduction.md

 ## Subnet
-- The private subnets are accessible from Internet, private VPN connection or external network location because we have:
+- The private subnets are accessible from Internet, from private VPN connection or from external network location because we have:
   - Gateway Services
   - Route Tables
 defined in the VPC.